pegasystems/pega-helm-charts/charts/pega/README.md

 ```
 ## Deploying Pega with external kafka for stream

 Deployment of stream with external kafka requires Pega Infinity 8.4 or later.
-Starting from 8.7 embedded stream (Stream tier or “Stream” `nodetype`) is deprecated.
-Pega recommends deployment of stream with external kafka.
-More details are [here](MigrationToExternalStream.md).
+Starting from 8.7 Pega deprecated the use of embedded stream (Stream tier or “Stream” nodetype).
-Configure external Kafka as a stream service provider to use your own managed Kafka infrastructure.
-For more information about configuring Kafka, see [Kafka Cluster requirements](KafkaClusterRequirement.md).
+For new deployments, Pega recommends deploying Pega Platform using an external Kafka configuration as a stream service provider to use your own managed Kafka infrastructure.
+Pega provides parameters for this configuration in the Pega Helm chart so your stream service starts when your Pega nodes start.
+For details and requirements about configuring Kafka, see [Kafka Cluster requirements](KafkaClusterRequirement.md).
+Pega supports migrating existing deployments to use an external Kafka configuration as a stream service provider using the Helm charts.
+To use your own managed Kafka infrastructure without the use of stream nodes, Pega provides instructions to run a migration with downtime and potential data loss or with minimal downtime and no downtime.
+For migration steps, see [Switch from embedded Stream to External Kafka](MigrationToExternalStream.md).

 ### Stream (External Kafka) settings